codr7/swift-interpreter/chapter7/README.md

 ```

 ## Optimizations
-We will reuse the recursive and tail recursive Fibonacci functions seen previously to evaluate our optimizations:
+We will reuse the recursive and tail recursive Fibonacci functions seen previously to evaluate the impact of our optimizations.

 ```
 function fib1(n) if < n 2 n else + fib1 - n 1 fib1 - n 2